fenago/ml-scikit-keras-tensorflow/labs/preface.md

 3. Discuss some of the latest important results from Deep Learning research.

-4. Migrate all TensorFlow chapters to TensorFlow 2, and use TensorFlow's implementation of the Keras API (tf.keras) whenever possible.
+4. Migrate all TensorFlow labs to TensorFlow 2, and use TensorFlow's implementation of the Keras API (tf.keras) whenever possible.